The Caicos Pine Yard trail on Middle Caicos

 The trail through the wilderness of the pine forests.

-Located on the extensive and low-lying brush lands of Middle Caicos, the Caicos Pine Yard Trail is a tranquil and scenic 0.5-mile (0.8 km) nature walk and the best place in the country to see the national tree of the Turks and Caicos—our local variety of the threatened Caribbean pine (Pinus caribaea var. bahamensis).
+Located on the extensive and low-lying brushlands of Middle Caicos, the Caicos Pine Yard Trail is a tranquil and scenic 0.5-mile (0.8 km) nature walk and the best place in the country to see the national tree of the Turks and Caicos—the local variety of the threatened Caribbean pine (Pinus caribaea var. bahamensis).

 A unique and beautiful terrain surrounds this short trail.
-Along with the pines, majestic sabal palms, West Indian mahoganies, sawgrass, and thatch palms are abundant.
+Along with the pines, majestic sabal palms, West Indian mahogany, sawgrass, and thatch palms are abundant.

 The environment shelters many types of birds, including the bananaquit, Bahamas woodstar hummingbird, ani, Cuban crow, and more.
 More often heard than seen, giant blue land crabs also scurry through the underbrush.